-Cultural Keystone Species - co-management and restoration of our freshwater taonga species
+Co-management and restoration of our freshwater taonga species

 Freshwater Cultural Keystone (Taonga) Species such as tuna, kōura and kāeo/kākahi are central to the identity and wellbeing of many Māori communities throughout Āotearoa.
-For generations these species have sustained communities and been vital in the transfer of customary practices and knowledge from one generation to the next.
+For generations, these species have sustained communities and been vital in the transfer of customary practices and knowledge from one generation to the next.

 Māori communities around the country note that the abundance, size and/or distribution of tuna, kōura and kāeo/kākahi is declining and that current populations aren’t sufficient to meet their needs (socially, culturally or economically).
-Māori communities must be actively involved in the sustainable management of these species, so their importance is recognised and prioritised in co-management, monitoring and restoration approaches.
+Māori communities must be actively involved in the sustainable management of these species, so their importance is recognised and prioritised in co-management, monitoring and restoration approach.

 - Understanding and maximising the survival of juvenile CKS life stages;